mohamedahmadian/voting/README.md

 ## Run tests

-Test include testing process for each controller and service defined in the system. we also have test for sockets communications and check if everything is working correctly.
+Test include testing process for following entities in the system. we also have test for sockets communications and check if everything is working correctly.

+- user
+- poll
+- option
+- vote

 ```bash
 # unit tests